If your health is important to you, and you’ve never taken the time to detox your home, then don’t wait any longer.

 Did you know indoor air is typically 2-5 times more polluted than outdoor air?
 Not only this, but furnishings, upholstery, synthetic building materials and cleaning products in homes can emit a variety of toxic compounds e.g. formaldehyde.
 Indoor air pollution can also be caused by pollen, bacteria, and moulds, as outdoor air contaminants like car exhaust fumes find their way into buildings.

-Plants are an easy and affordable way to clean the indoor air.
+Plants are an easy and affordable way to clean the indoor air and detox your home.
 They absorb some of the toxic particles from the air, at the same time taking in carbon dioxide which is then processed into oxygen.
 Micro organisms associated with the plants are present in the potting soil too and these are responsible for much of the cleaning effect.

-Here are 10 indoor plants which efficiently remove toxins while also being very easy to care for (bonus!):
+Here are 10 indoor plants which efficiently remove toxins and are very easy to care for (bonus!):

 - Garden Mum